talex5/libnetwork/docs/design.md

 An Endpoint joins a Sandbox to a Network.
 An implementation of an Endpoint could be a `veth` pair, an Open vSwitch internal port or similar.
-An Endpoint can belong to *only one* network but may only belong to *one* Sandbox.
+An Endpoint can belong to *only one* network and to *only one* Sandbox.

 **Network**